MikeRogers0/Talks/slides/Seeding-Data-In-Ruby-On-Rails/slides.md

 # What We'll Cover

 - What Are Seeds?
+- Horror Stories On Why Seeds Are Useful
 - We'll Check The Vibe
-- Horror Stories On Why Seeds Are Useful
 - Approaches To Seeding
 - Testing Seeds
+- What do good seeds look like?

 ---
 <!-- _class: lead -->
 <!--
 Could be a user, could be Tax Rates or chucks of fixed data.

-The idea is that is development we have a good representation of production so we can build a good UX.
+The idea is that is development, or a preview environment we have a good representation of production so we can build a better product.

-And in production we have any data that is good to be available.
+And in production, environments we use them to make sure we have data we expect to be there (e.g. Tax Rates) & it's the same across all environments.
 -->

 # What Are Seeds?